The Most Important Soft Skills Employers Seek

 Employment Skills Differ by Job

 When you are seeking a leadership position, either as a manager, or a member of a team, you will want to highlight different assets than if you are seeking a technical position, for example.
 The soft skills you need to be an effective leader will include things like being able to delegate and offer constructive criticism.
+Review this list for examples of soft skills in a variety of categories.

 Information Technology positions require soft skills such as creativity and the ability to present ideas and solutions to individuals as well as groups.
 Strong communications skills, both written and oral are an important asset in virtually any field, at every level.